stochastic-thread/libc4life/README.md

 ```

 #### dynamic arrays
-c4life provides dynamic arrays with user specified item size; they are implemented as a single block of memory that is grown automatically when needed.
+c4life provides dynamic arrays with user specified item size; they're implemented as a single block of memory that is grown automatically when needed.

 ```C